-Criterion: The diversity of a fish community can be described by the number of species (α-Diversity, 'Species richness').
+Criterion: The diversity of a fish community can be described by the number of species (α -Diversity, 'Species richness').
 The species composition can be used to assess the specific nature of a fish community, i.e. how regularly habitat-typical species occur.
 Diversity and specificity are compared and assessed between the Baltic Sea as a whole and the German EEZ, as well as between the EEZ and individual areas.

-Criterion: By-catch of target species and by-catch, as well as seabed disturbance in the case of seabed-disturbing fishing methods, fisheries are considered to be the most effective disturbance to the fish community and therefore serve as a measure of the pressure on fish communities in the Baltic Sea.
+Criterion: Through the removal of target species and bycatch, as well as the impact on the seabed in the case of bottom-dwelling fishing methods, fisheries are considered to be the most effective disturbance to the fish community and therefore, serve as a measure of the pressure on fish communities in the Baltic Sea.
 There is no assessment of stocks on a smaller spatial scale such as the German Bight.
-The input of nutrients into natural waters is another path through which human activities can affect fish communities.
-For this reason, eutrophication is used to assess the legacy impacts.
+The input of nutrients into natural waters is another pathway through which human activities can affect fish communities.
+For this reason, eutrophication is used to assess the existing pollution.